Madeira: World War I

 After attacking the ships, U-38 bombarded Funchal for two hours from a range of about 2 mi.
 Batteries on Madeira returned fire and eventually forced U-38 to withdraw.

 On 12 December 1917, two German U-boats, SM U-156 and SM U-157 (captained by Max Valentiner), again bombarded Funchal.
 This time the attack lasted around 30 minutes.
 The U-boats fired 40 4.7 and 5.9 in shells.
-There were three fatalities and 17 wounded; a number of houses and Santa Clara church were hit.
+There were three fatalities and 17 wounded; several houses and the Santa Clara church were hit.

 The last Austrian Emperor, Charles I, was exiled to Madeira after the war.
 Determined to prevent an attempt to restore Charles to the throne, the Council of Allied Powers agreed he could go into exile on Madeira because it was isolated in the Atlantic and easily guarded.
 He died there on 1 April 1922 and his coffin lies in a chapel of the Church of Our Lady of Monte.